Student Progress Files (PDP)

 What types of activities do students undertake as part of PDP ?

 PDP is a relatively simple and logical process which draws on Kolb's Learning Cycle.
-Educational & Skills Development offers School support in delivering online, workshop and other supports to enable its students to engage with the process and, ultimately, to become the driver of their own development plan.
+Educational & Skills Development offers support to Schools for: linking and embedding of PDP within the curriculum; online tools; workshops and other supports to enable its students to engage with the process and, ultimately, to become the driver of their own development plan.
 Examples of processes which are part of an individuals personal development include;

 - Transitions: from school to university; from one academic level to the next; from univerisity to graduate employment or further study/research.